Adrian Kavanagh, 6th April 2017

 Given that the Constitution explicitly states that the population per TD ratio nationally (this does not apply to individual constituencies) must not exceed 30,000 (or indeed fall below 20,000), this means that the smallest number of Dail deputies, which can be envisaged in the upcoming Constituency Commission review of/report on Dail constituency boundaries, is 159, which is a higher number that the current membership (158 TDs) of Dail Eireann.
 As a result, the extent of the boundary changes that will be required is probably more extensive than would have been envisaged prior to the publication of the preliminary Census 2016 population figures back in July 2016.

-The Ministerial Order of 14th July establishing a new Constituency Commission (as noted in Comments section below) effectively limits the range of seat number options left open to the new Constituency Commission to either 159 seats or 160 seats:
+A new Constituency Commission report must be published within three months of the publication of the definitive Census population-by-area figures; i.e. this report must be published by 6th July 2017 at the very latest.
+The Ministerial Order of 14th July 2016 has effectively limited the range of seat number options left open to the new Constituency Commission to either 159 seats or 160 seats:

 - Dublin North-West

 In the 159-seat and 160-seat scenarios, the following constituencies would be over-represented (i.e. the population per TD ratios for these constituencies would be more than 5% lower than the national average and hence warrant attention from the Constituency Commission):